Planeshifter/Planeshifter/README.md

 <!-- <quote> -->

-What determines the quality of life?
-Your thoughts.
-Or, as Marcus Aurelius said, "The happiness of your life depends upon the quality of your thoughts; therefore guard accordingly."
-This quote is emphasizing the importance of watching our thoughts, as they determine how happy our lives will be.
-We cannot control every situation that arises in life, but we can control our thoughts and how we respond to them.
-This quote encourages us to be mindful of the thoughts that pass through our minds, and to keep the positive ones that lead to a happy life.
+What should you do to aim higher than the average?
+Aim out of the ballpark.
+What do you do when you want to hit it out of the park?
+A: Don't bunt!
+How can you reach your highest potential?
+A: Aim out of the ballpark.
+Or, as David Ogilvy said, "Don't bunt.
+Aim out of the ballpark."
+This quote encourages us to take chances and strive for excellence: to aim higher than the average and try to achieve something extraordinary.
+In our daily lives, this quote is a reminder to us that we should not be content with mediocrity or settling for the status quo.
+Instead, we should take risks, push ourselves beyond our comfort zone, and strive for greatness.

 <!-- </quote> -->